- Get Started On Your Deck

 - Concrete Specifications

 A deck railing greatly influences the overall appearance of a finished deck, by having strong horizontal or vertical lines, an open or closed appearance, or a polished or rustic look.
 However, the main reason for deck railings is safety.

 Railing codes typically require a railing that is 36″ high with balusters spaced no more than 4″ apart.
-Always be sure to check your local building codes to know what is required in your area.
+Always check your local building codes to know what is required in your area.
 No matter the requirements, inside your local code limits there are many railing options available.
 By combining different types, lengths, and styles of railings and deck balusters, you can create a railing system that suits your style and needs.

 All railings are made up of a variety of components.
 Posts are the structural component of the railing, usually made by 4x4s of lumber or composite.
-They keep the railing from wobbling and provide the main support that holds the railing up and people inside.
+They keep the railing from wobbling and provide the primary support that holds it up and people inside.
 Balusters are the vertical pieces that extend from the top railing to the bottom railing to fill in the spaces between the posts and make a “fence.”
 Bottom and top rail pieces run horizontally between the posts and form the bottom and top to which the balusters attach.
 Post caps and skirts are decorative designs that cover the posts and may contain lights or other architectural features.

 Deck Railing Materials

 Just like decking, deck railing is available in a variety of materials.
 The most common railing is pressure-treated.
 4x4s are joined by treated handrails with balusters.
 The balusters are typically 2×2 and can be square, beveled, or turned.
 Cedar and Mahogany rails, posts, and balusters are available in similar styles to pressure treated, allowing you to coordinate with your decking.